AppleButterJam/Introduction-to-Apple-Butter/README.md

-###So this is a home for practical guides to how we do our work, the nuts and bolts: strategies, frameworks, steps, tips.
+###This is a home for practical guides to how we do our work, the nuts and bolts: strategies, frameworks, steps, tips.